-If your website isn’t mobile-friendly or if it hasn’t seen any changes for quite some time, it’s probably time to think about a redesign.
+If your website isn’t mobile-friendly or hasn’t seen any changes for quite some time, it’s probably time to think about a redesign.
 Redesigned websites can generate more sales, attract new customers, and remind people of who you are as a brand.

 Here’s a guide that will reveal some of the top reasons you might need a new website for your business.

-Your Website Just Isn’t Working
+Your Website Just Isn’t Working.